 Steven G. Feldman became a director of the Company in May 2003.
-Mr. Feldman brings 25 plus years of experience in business, sales and marketing as the CEO of Techcare, LLC (1987-2011), an IT managed services firm in Deerfield, IL that was purchased in 2011 by All Covered, a Division of Konica Minolta Solutions, USA, Inc. Since 2014 Mr. Feldman has been providing consulting and CFO services to a variety of companies.
+Mr. Feldman brings 26 plus years of experience in business, sales and marketing as the CEO of Techcare, LLC (1987-2011), an IT managed services firm in Deerfield, IL that was purchased in 2011 by All Covered, a Division of Konica Minolta Solutions, USA, Inc., and four years (2019-2022) as CFO for an IT firm based in California.
 Mr. Feldman earned his degree in accounting and his CPA at the University of Illinois at Champaign-Urbana.